Planning services - Coronavirus (Covid-19) update

 Contacting the planning service

 General enquiries should be made by email [email protected] as normal.
 In order to ensure that you receive a response, a valid email address should be provided.

 Case officers will be available by email, and this is the preferred method of contact.
 Contact by phone is still available either directly with the case officer or through the planning support team on 01325 405656

 Wherever possible we ask that you communicate with officers via e-mail.
 Officers will be able to phone you back, if required and contact details are provided.

 Delivery restrictions update

-On Friday 13 March, the Secretary of State for Housing and Communities and Local Government issued a statement about delivery restrictions.
+Earlier this year, the Secretary of State for Housing and Communities and Local Government issued a statement about delivery restrictions.
 Read the full statement [external link]